holi-java/junit4-freemarker/README.md

 # JUnit4 FreeMarker Test Framework
-> a test framework for freemarker, you can use this project for learning freemark step by step.
+> a test framework for freemarker, you can use this project for learning freemarker step by step.

 ## Test Syntax